These scholarships grant aid for study abroad. They are determined by place of travel and academic interest.

 Boren Scholarships, are an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 Award amounts vary depending on when you plan to study abroad: $8,000 for summer (8 weeks or longer), $10,000 for a single semester, or $20,000 for an entire year.
 Consult the Boren website for more information.
-Deadline: February 4, 2015.
+Deadline: mid-February.

 Bridging Scholarships for Study in Japan

 The Bridging Scholarship is available to students who would like to study abroad in Japan for a semester or an academic year.
 Around 100 scholarships are awarded each year to students who have designated a Japanese study abroad program.
 Awarded students attending a semester-long program receive a $2,500 stipend and students attending an academic year program receive a $4,000 stipend.
 Applicants majoring in any field are eligible to apply and knowledge of Japanese language is not required.
 Students must have a solid academic record and a purpose for studying in Japan, and must be an undergraduate student.
 Applications for the Bridging Scholarship are accepted twice a year, once in the spring and once in the fall.
 Consult the Bridging website for more information.
-Deadline: October 8, 2014.
+Deadline: early October.

 Benjamin A. Gilman International Scholarship for Pell Grant Eligible Students